Serbs of Montenegro: Demographics

 Some 269,307 people (43.2% of the population) declared Serbian as their mother tongue - the largest share of any language.
 The official language of Montenegro has historically and traditionally been called Serbian.
 Serbian was the official language in Montenegro until 2007 when the new Constitution of Montenegro designated Montenegrin as the sole official language while Serbian was given the status of a "language in official use" (de facto recognised minority language) along with Bosnian, Albanian, and Croatian.
 Two sub-dialects of the Shtokavian dialect of the Serbian language are spoken in Montenegro: the Eastern Herzegovinian dialect (in the western half of the country) and Zeta-Raška dialect (in the eastern half).
 Today, the national standard of Montenegrin language is based on the Zeta-Raška sub-dialect.

 Serbs in Montenegro belong to the Eastern Orthodoxy and are adherents of the Serbian Orthodox Church.
-Four eparchies of the Serbian Orthodox Church have jurisdiction over the territory of Montenegro - two entirely within its borders (Metropolitanate of Montenegro and the Littoral and Eparchy of Budimlja and Nikšić), and two partially (Eparchy of Mileševa in the northwestern corner of Montenegro, corresponding to the Pljevlja Municipality; and Eparchy of Zahumlje and Herzegovina in the far southwestern corner of Montenegro, corresponding to the small coastal region of Sutorina in Herceg Novi Municipality).
-The 17th-century Ostrog monastery is the most visited pilgrimage site of the entire Serbian Orthodox Church.
+Four eparchies of the Serbian Orthodox Church have jurisdiction over the territory of Montenegro - two entirely within its borders (Metropolitanate of Montenegro and the Littoral and Eparchy of Budimlja and Nikšić), and two partially (Eparchy of Mileševa in the northwestern corner of Montenegro, corresponding to the Pljevlja Municipality; and Eparchy of Zachlumia, Herzegovina, and the Littoral in the far southwestern corner of Montenegro, corresponding to the small coastal region of Sutorina in Herceg Novi Municipality).
+The 17th-century Ostrog Monastery is the single most visited pilgrimage destination of the Serbian Orthodox Church worldwide.